Young teacher on green background holding coffee and bag of decorations for the classroom reads studies on her phone

 July 19, 2024

-Our understanding of how students experience a typical classroom has shifted in the last decade.
-Cognitive scientists have shed light on the inner workings of the learning brain, revealing the critical—and often underestimated—importance of downtime and brain breaks.
+Our understanding of what works in classrooms has shifted considerably in the last decade.
+Cognitive scientists have used powerful new technologies to peer into the learning brain, revealing the critical—and often underestimated—importance of downtime and brain breaks.
 Other researchers, meanwhile, have pored over hundreds of experimental studies to identify outstanding practices teachers can count on, and quantified the benefits when those practices are applied with fidelity.

 Here are 10 recent studies that we think have something important to add to the field of education—and should be on every teacher’s radar.